ash-valley/bookshelf/README.md

 ## Features

 - User registration and authentication
-- Personal book library with search using Google Books API
+- Personal book library with search using Google Books API, search allowed for EN and UA languages
 - Drag-and-drop persistent ordering of books and collections, stored in the database
 - Server-side pagination
 - Custom book collections